Fug

 23 13

-If the p-value Bigger than 0.05 then Accept the Null Hypothesis
+If the p-value bigger than 0.05 then Do not reject the Null Hypothesis